Eliza (sculpture)

 Eliza was unveiled by Peter Nattrass, Perth Lord Mayor on 15 October 2007 and has since been regularly "dressed" in various costumes by students and other unknown pranksters.
 Costumes have included a Santa Claus outfit (including beard) and a Melbourne Cup frock and champagne flute.

-The sculpture is named after Mount Eliza; Mount Eliza was named by Captain James Stirling in honour of the wife of Governor Ralph Darling, an early Governor of New South Wales.
+The sculpture is named after Mount Eliza; Mount Eliza was named by James Stirling in honour of Eliza Darling, the wife of Ralph Darling, an early Governor of New South Wales.